 How to play the BonoLoto?

-Play the BonoLoto is really simple, you only need to choose a combination of 6 numbers of a column composed of a total of 49 numbers (numbered 1 to 49).
+Playing the BonoLoto is really simple, you only need to choose a combination of six numbers of a column composed of a total of 49 numbers (numbered 1 to 49).

 As in the case of the Primitiva, in the BonoLoto there are several kinds of bets: Single, multiple and reduced

-Single bet: With a physical ticket you can play from 1 to 8 columns, which would mean a bet per column.
-Playing online you can bet as many columns as you want.
+Single bet: With a physical ticket you can play from 1 to 8 columns, which would mean one bet per column.
+By playing online you can bet as many columns as you want.

-Multiple bet: In this case only the first column of the ticket will be used, and you can select from 7 numbers to a maximum of 11.
-The more numbers are marked, the greater the number of bets in which you participate.
+Multiple bet: In this case, only the first column of the ticket will be used, and you can select from 7 numbers to a maximum of 11.
+The more numbers that are marked, the greater the number of bets in which you participate.

-Reduced bet: This bet is provided by the system itself, and is usually used exclusively in the physical ticket.
+Reduced bet: This bet is provided by the system itself and is usually used exclusively in the physical ticket form.

 How is the Bonoloto raffle drawn?

 The “Reintegro” ball is extracted from the second drum.
-This number has a double function: On one hand, it serves to determine the special category or pot, also correcting the 6 numbers of the extracted combination, and on the other hand serves to reward exclusively those players who hit this number, receiving as a prize the amount of a single bet.
+This number has a double function: On one hand, it serves to determine the special category or pot, whilst correcting the 6 numbers of the extracted combination, and on the other hand serves to exclusively reward those players who hit this number, receiving the amount of a single bet as a prize.

 When the Bonoloto is played?

 The draws are held every day at 9:30 p.m.
-Spanish time in the hall of the headquarters of the Loterías y Apuestas.
+Spanish time in the Loterías y Apuestas headquarters.